Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

     - They spawn as a group of enemies, not just once at a time.
     - Their spawning range is not the same as the vanilla Factorio, which is next to the nests.
 They spawn _around_ the nests.
     - The game even helps them by spawning lands.
-- The south map's south edge is constantly going away.
+- The enemies spawn edge map is constantly going away.
+- If the train is more than the equivalent of one zone, void is going faster!

 #### Additional threads
 - Mining rocks outside of the train aura may spawn enemies